FreeFem/FreeFem-doc2/_sources/tutorial/navierStokesNewton.rst.txt

 .. note:: We use a trick to make continuation on the viscosity :math:`\nu`, because the Newton method blowup owe start with the final viscosity :math:`\nu`.

-   :math:`nu` is gradually increased to the desired value.
+    :math:`\nu` is gradually increased to the desired value.

 .. figure:: images/NSNewtonTh.jpg
+    :figclass: inline2

     Mesh

 .. figure:: images/NSNewtonUP.jpg
+    :figclass: inline2

     Velocity and pressure at Reynolds 200